minsOne/JSInterfacePluginContainer-iOS/README.md

 ## Usage

 ### Defining a Plugin
-Implement the `JSInterfacePluginType` protocol with your custom plugin classes:
+Implement the `JSInterfacePluggable` protocol with your custom plugin classes:

 ```swift
 class MyPlugin: JSInterfacePlugin {